 In line with the tip above, it’s also a good idea to familiarize yourself with your brakes.
 You may remember from Driver’s Ed way back that you were told to pump your breaks.
 This is still true for some vehicles, but if your vehicle is equipped with an antilock brake system, then they will do this automatically when the vehicle senses traction issues.

-If you have an anti lock system, press firmly on the pedal when braking if you begin to slide.
+If you have an anti-lock system, press firmly on the brake pedal if you begin to slide.
 Remember, driving slowly can prevent skidding altogether!

 11. Keep Your Gas Tank Full